ahkohd/tauri-nspanel/examples/hover_activate/README.md

 ## Features Demonstrated

-- **Automatic Key Window Management**: Panel becomes key on mouse enter, resigns on mouse exit
+- Automatic Key Window Management: Panel becomes key on mouse enter, resigns on mouse exit
-- **Mouse Tracking with Actions**: Using mouse events to trigger window state changes
+- Mouse Tracking with Actions: Using mouse events to trigger window state changes
-- **Non-Activating Panel**: Panel doesn't activate the app when clicked
+- Non-Activating Panel: Panel doesn't activate the app when clicked
-- **Floating Panel Behavior**: Always stays above other windows
+- Floating Panel Behavior: Always stays above other windows
-- **Cross-Space Display**: Shows on all spaces and over fullscreen windows
+- Cross-Space Display: Shows on all spaces and over fullscreen windows

 ## Running the Example